 The DRSABCD action plan refers to the things you need to do immediately after an emergency.
 Here’s what each letter of the abbreviation stands for:

-Step 1: Danger: if a person has been harmed during an accident, the first thing you have to do is check for danger.
-For example, if a car crash has occurred, is fuel coming out of the vehicle?
+if a person has been harmed during an accident, the first thing you have to do is check for danger.
+For example, If a car crash has occurred, is fuel coming out of the vehicle?
 That could pose danger to you, to other bystanders and to the injured individual.
 The first rule of administering first aid is to never put yourself in danger when attempting to assist somebody who has been harmed.

 The administration of CPR and monitoring of an injured individual should continue until medical professionals arrive at the accident scene.
 Alternatively, the procedure needs to be kept up until a person starts breathing on their own and regains consciousness.